-Note 5-For some specific applications in structural ceramics (for example, detecting parting lines in slip-cast material), the required penetrant dwell time should be determined experimentally and may be longer than that shown in Table 1 and its notes.
+Note 4-For some specific applications in structural ceramics (for example, detecting parting lines in slip-cast material), the required penetrant dwell time should be determined experimentally and may be longer than that shown in Table 1 and its notes.

-- 7.1.4.2 Penetrant Dwell Time-After application, allow excess penetrant to drain from the part (care should be taken to prevent pools of penetrant on the part), while allowing for proper penetrant dwell time (see Table 1).
-The length of time the penetrant must remain on the part to allow proper penetration should be as recommended by the penetrant manufacturer.
-Table 1, however, provides a guide for selection of penetrant dwell times for a variety of materials, forms, and types of discontinuity.
-Unless otherwise specified, the dwell time shall not exceed the maximum recommended by the manufacturer. - 7.1.5 Removal of Excess Penetrant-After the required penetration time, the excess penetrant on the surface being examined must be removed with water, usually a washing operation.
-It can be washed off manually, by the use of automatic or semiautomatic water-spray equipment or by immersion.
+7.1.5 Removal of Excess Penetrant-After the required penetration time, the excess penetrant on the surface being examined must be removed with water, usually a washing operation.
+It can be washed off manually, by the use of automatic or semi-automatic water-spray equipment or by immersion.
 Accumulation of water in pockets or recesses of the surface must be avoided.
-If over-removal is suspected, dry (see 7.1.6) and reclean the part, then reapply the penetrant for the
+If the final rinse step is not effective, as evidenced by difficulty in removing the excess penetrant, dry (see 7.1.6) and reclean the part, then reapply the penetrant for the prescribed dwell time.
+(Warning-Avoid overwashing.
+Excessive washing can cause penetrant to be washed out of discontinuities.)